1. The atmosphere is the envelope of_____________.

 Explanation: Caused by intense heating and vertical air currents.

-91. Cyclonic rainfall occurs due to:
+91. Cyclonic rainfall occurs due to_____________.

 A) Cooling of air at high altitude